-David Wood is an English and Irish qualified partner and member of the Brussels Bar.
+David Wood is an English and Belgian qualified partner in the Brussels office of Gibson Dunn.
 He has lived and worked in Brussels since 1991.

 Mr. Wood's practice encompasses the full range of antitrust issues, including cartels, merger control, abuse of dominance (monopolisation), restrictive agreements, sector inquiries and private enforcement.
-He has strong sectoral expertise in the financial services, media/high-tech, and transport.
+He has strong expertise in the financial services, media/high-tech, and transport sectors.

 Prior to joining Gibson Dunn, Mr. Wood spent 10 years at the antitrust enforcement division of the European Commission (DG Competition), including positions as Head of the Financial Services Unit and Acting Head of the Media Unit.
-He is one of the few lawyers in private practice to have held a senior position, and brings his clients both deep experience of European antitrust enforcement, and offers practical solutions into how to manage risk and avoid problems.
+He is one of the few lawyers in private practice to have held a senior position in the European Commission, and brings his clients both deep experience of European antitrust enforcement, and offers practical solutions into how to manage risk and avoid problems.